krzysztofarendt/building3d/README.md

 ## About

-The long-term goal for this project is to develop a unified environment for simulation of various phenomena in buildings, including:
+The long-term goal of this project is to develop a unified environment for the simulation of various phenomena in buildings, including:
 - sound propagation,
 - heat and mass transfer,
 - solar analysis,
 - lighting analysis.

-All of these simulation types require buildings to be represented as 3D polygons so why not have a single tool for all of them?
+All these simulation types require buildings to be represented as 3D polygons, so why not have a single tool for all of them?

-I used to be working with some simulation software for these types of analyzes and my impression was that the landscape is very scattered.
-Some tools have a very inflexible design coming from their long history of development, some are focused only on one aspect (e.g. only lighting, only sound) despite having many things in common (e.g. both sound and lighting needs ray tracing).
-If these tools have GUIs, they are mostly very old-fashioned.
-If they don't have any GUI, you need to write the model in some very specific language/format you'll need to learn just for this tool.
-And if you find a software suite allowing for multiple types of analyzes, it probably means that other open source engines are glued together through some difficult to maintain interface.
-Finally, a lot of tools is proprietary.
+In the past, I worked with some simulation software for these kinds of analyses, and my impression was that the landscape is very fragmented.
+Some tools have a very inflexible design due to their long development histories, while others focus solely on one aspect (e.g., only lighting, only sound), even though many of these fields share common foundations (e.g., both sound and lighting require ray tracing).
+Tools with GUIs are often outdated, while those without a GUI force you to write models in some highly specific language or format you’ll need to learn just for that tool.
+If you come across a software suite that supports multiple types of analyses, it’s often a patchwork of open-source engines glued together through hard-to-maintain interfaces.
+On top of that, many tools are proprietary.

-I think it would be nice to have some common base code for these simulation types.
+I think it would be great to have a common base code for these simulation types.
 This base could cover:
 - geometry definition,
-- configuration format (setting simulation parameters),
+- configuration formats (for setting simulation parameters),
-- some template engines (e.g. ray tracing, heat transfer through solids).
+- reusable template engines (e.g., for ray tracing or heat transfer through solids).

-For this base code to be adopted by others the following supplementary goals must be met:
+For this base code to be adopted by others, the following supplementary goals must be met:
-- easy installation (basically `pip install`).
+- easy installation (ideally pip install),
-- as few dependencies as possible.
+- minimal dependencies.

-The goal I set is too ambitious for one person.
-More realistically, I will focus on building the foundation and develop some simple demos for each simulation type.
+The goal I’ve set is too ambitious for one person.
+More realistically, I’ll focus on building the foundation and creating some simple demos for each simulation type.

 I chose Python because:
 - it facilitates fast development (fact),
-- as of 2024, it is the most popular programming language (fact),
+- as of 2024, it’s the most popular programming language (fact),
-- it is one of the languages increasingly being used by non-software engineers (opinion),
+- it’s increasingly used by non-software engineers (opinion),
-- it can be compiled to machine code and in many cases run as fast as C/C++ (fact),
+- it can be compiled to machine code and, in many cases, run as fast as C/C++ (fact),
 - I know it well (opinion).

-Please note that at the moment this is just my hobby project which I do in my limited free time.
-Given the scope I set, there are high chances it will never reach maturity.
-I will try to keep documented the modules I feel are already useful.
+Please note that, at the moment, this is just a hobby project that I work on in my limited free time.
+Given the scope I’ve outlined, there’s a high chance it may never reach full maturity.
+However, I’ll aim to document the modules I believe are already useful.

-Also, do not hesitate to contact me in case you have in mind some application in which this project could be useful.
+Lastly, feel free to contact me if you think of an application where this project could be useful.

 ## Status